marcosrampinelli/spring-cloud-eureka-feign-config/README.md

 http://localhost:8083/api/book/{bookId}

-{bookId} is a integer parameter that represents a fictitious id of a book.
+{bookId} is a String parameter that represents a fictitious id of a book.
 Here is an example of this call:

 http://localhost:8083/api/book/1